-Regional Haze, the WRAP, and the TSS:

-Frequently Asked Questions
+WRAP TSS: Frequently Asked Questions

-General Questions
+General Regional Haze Questions

 What is “regional haze?”

 Regional haze is a term that EPA uses to refer to visibility impairment at designated national parks and wilderness areas caused by air pollution from numerous sources dispersed over a wide geographic area.
 EPA distinguishes this kind of visibility impairment from the kind caused by a single source that impairs visibility at a single park or wilderness area.